-All students and Field Instructors in the social work program have the responsibility to be familiar with the National Association of Social Workers Code of Ethics.
-It is expected that all students, Field Instructors, and faculty will abide by the Code.
-A copy of the current Code can be found in appendix B or downloaded from the NASW website.
-Discussion about ethical standards should be a stated activity of each student’s Learning Contract and incorporated into supervision sessions.
-Students are to learn the principles and responsibilities of the Code and have opportunities to apply these them to practice in their field placement.
-Part of professional social work training includes commitment to the NASW Code of Ethics, which states in part that social workers’ primary goal is to help people in need and to address social problems.
+All students and field instructors in the social work program have the responsibility to be familiar with the National Association of Social Workers Code of Ethics.
+It is expected that all students, field instructors and faculty will abide by the code.
+A copy of the current code can be found on the NASW website.
+Discussion about ethical standards should be a stated activity of each student’s learning contract and incorporated into supervision sessions.
+Students are to learn the principles and responsibilities articulated in the code and be given opportunities to apply them at their field placements.
+Part of professional social work training includes commitment to the NASW Code of Ethics, which states in part that social works’ primary goal is to help people in need and to address social problems.

 Liability insurance and field course fees

-The University provides general professional liability insurance for all students who are officially registered for the field education courses.
-Students pay for this coverage in their fees when they register for field education courses, currently $185 for each field course.
-Agencies/organizations shall maintain adequate general liability and professional liability insurance as well.
-Students may also purchase additional liability insurance as members of NASW; premiums are reasonable for considerable coverage.
+The University provides general professional liability insurance for all students who are officially registered for field education courses.
+Students pay for this coverage through course-related fees at the time of their course registration.
+Agencies/organizations must maintain adequate general liability and professional liability insurance as well.
+Students may purchase additional liability insurance as members of NASW; premiums are reasonable for considerable coverage.

 If involved in an accident or injury, please complete the WMU accident or injury report.